Evzones: Eastern Crisis of 1877–1878

-During the Great Eastern Crisis, in 1877 the Hellenic Army was reorganized, with two square infantry divisions being established.
+During the Great Eastern Crisis, in 1877, the Hellenic Army was reorganized, with two square infantry divisions being established.
 The 1st Evzone Battalion at Kravasaras was subordinated to the Patras Brigade, and the 2nd Evzone Battalion at Karpenisi to the Corfu Brigade, with the two brigades comprising the Peloponnese Division.
 The 3rd Evzone Battalion at Ypati was subordinated to the Athens Brigade, and the 2nd Evzone Battalion at Gardiki to the Missolonghi Brigade, with the two brigades comprising Continental Greece Division.

-The 1878 reorganization greatly increased the size of the army, but the Evzone battalions remained the same, with a peacetime strength of 1,968 men (out of 10,400) and an intended wartime strength of 4,160 men (out of 21,000 men).
+The 1878 reorganization greatly increased the size of the army, but the Evzone battalions were not affected, with a peacetime strength of 1,968 men (out of 10,400) and an intended wartime strength of 4,160 men (out of 21,000 men).
 In 1880, another reorganization increased the Evzone units to 11 independent battalions of four companies each, and one training battalion.
 However, the 1881 army regulations again revised the number to nine Evzone battalions.
 In 1885, during a reorganization of the infantry, the Evzone battalions of the active army were reduced to eight, but two reserve battalions were established.